daytonaio/daytona/docs/daytona_target-config_remove.md

 ### Options

 ```
-  -y, --yes   Confirm deletion of all workspaces without prompt
+  -y, --yes   Confirm deletion of all targets without prompt
 ```

 ### Options inherited from parent commands